Good to know

 Compared to the Air Max 270’s one-piece collar, the low-top Nike Air Max 720 has a detached tongue and a lacing system similar to the Air Max 97.
 It has a back heel pull tab for quick on and off.
 This stylish and up-to-date kick is available in men’s and women’s sizing.

 The Nike Air Max 720 is known for its futuristic look and nature-inspired colorway theme.
 With molded lines on the upper appearing to radiate from the sides creating a distinct look, the shoe also has mesh pods that offer stability and structure.
-The Air Max 720 sneakers by Nike was first offered in Day and Night variants for the colorways inspired by the Aurora Borealis or more popularly the Northern Lights.
+The Air Max 720 sneakers by Nike were first offered in Day and Night variants for the colorways inspired by the Aurora Borealis or more popularly the Northern Lights.

 The Nike Air Max 720 Northern Lights combines hues of iridescent purple inspired by the annual Aurora Borealis spectacle.
 The engineered mesh upper is textured in dark grey hues while also having plastic and mesh overlays giving the sneaker a retro-futuristic vibe to the entire shoe of the Northern Lights (Night) variant.
 The Northern Lights (Day) variant meanwhile has pale tones of metallic silver and midnight navy covering the engineered mesh upper.
-While this look feels subtle and minimalist, the colors simply pop out in a gradient-like pattern that is far different from previous Air Max models where bold branded hits and oversized branding seems to be the norm.
+While this look feels subtle and minimalist, the colors simply pop out in a gradient-like pattern that is far different from previous Air Max models where bold branded hits and oversized branding seem to be the norm.

 More Air Max 720 colorways

 Channeling the Air Max Plus TN, Swoosh brand designers came out with the Nike Air Max 720 Sunset a few weeks after the Air Max 720 Northern Lights was released.
-The gradient colorways dropped February 21st seem to be the norm for the latest Air Max model with the sunset-inspired theme dominated by various shades of orange that will surely pop with any outfit.
+The gradient colorways dropped on February 21st seem to be the norm for the latest Air Max model with the sunset-inspired theme dominated by various shades of orange that will surely pop with any outfit.
 Also released on the same date as the Sunset colorway is the Nike Air Max 720 Aqua which displays a teal to the blue theme in the upper.

 Also popular among car racing fanatics is the motorway-inspired Nike Air Max 720 Saturn.
 The high-top version was initially dropped in Black/Dynamic Yellow-University Red colorway and goes higher at $200.
 Some notable details in this iteration include “Racing” branding at the heels and “AIR 7720” placed repeatedly on its racing stripe taping just above the Air Max heel unit and the printed Swoosh.
 The shoe debuted during the All-Star Weekend in Charlotte held at the city’s motor speedway.
 Other color options for the Nike Air Max 720 Saturn also came out like the White/Red and Triple Black.
 Additional anticipated releases are the Nike Air Max 720 Saturn “Pure Platinum” and Nike Air Max 720 Saturn “March Madness.”